PipeWire/pipewire/README.md

 ```

 If you replaced JACK with PipeWire completely, `pw-jack` does not have any
-effect and can be ommited.
+effect and can be omitted.

 ### Running PulseAudio applications